 Red flag: A Customer Service Representative who appears quick to refer matters to a supervisor without trying to solve the problem on their own is a risk to the overall productivity of your operations.

 6. How would you define success in this role?

 What you want to hear: A good candidate measures success in terms of both individual and team achievements.
 Look for someone who can point to specifics in their background and experience that will translate well to the duties of the current role.
 Pay attention to whether the candidate highlights wages, expanded responsibilities, customer satisfaction, or other achievement benchmark.
 Do their values match those of your company?

-How do respond to pet peeves you experience from a co-worker?
+7. How do you respond to pet peeves you experience from a co-worker?

 What you want to hear: It is inevitable when working in a group that someone’s behavior will be an annoyance to another person.
 A candidate who can recognize those annoyances and comes prepared with coping strategies is a plus.
 A productive workplace requires the ability to openly communicate and resolve interpersonal issues, or the professionalism to simply carry on without allowing trivialities to impede a smooth workflow.

 Red flag: A candidate who simply complains about co-workers without making an effort to resolve issues may be a negative influence on your team and will likely be ineffectual with difficult customers.